 The reduction in sweating lasts for about 6 months after Botox treatment for hyperhydrosis.
 So, most patient have the treatment does twice per year.

-Dr. Schweiger uses a tiny needle when he injects Botox for hyperhydrosis, so there is only minimal pain involved.
+A tiny needle is inserted when using Botox for hyperhydrosis, so there is only minimal pain involved.